 In Singapore, the latest restrictions require that only those who need to be at the workplace for cybersecurity reasons or to use special equipment should come to the office.
 However, many businesses are still requiring their employees to go back to the office despite Singapore's latest social distancing rules and employee concerns about safety, citing that they believe employees would be more productive at the workplace as the main reason.

 In the U.S., the CEO of the online magazine, the Washingtonian, came under fire after penning an op-ed originally titled “As a CEO, I want my employees to understand the risks of not returning to work in the office”, while the content within suggested workers could lose benefits such as healthcare or have their jobs affected if they insist on continuing to work remotely.
 Needless to say, the veiled threat did not go down well, which led to the CEO formally apologizing and the title of the online article being changed.

 While it does vary from country to country, according to the latest guidelines from the U.S. Equal Employment Opportunity Commission (EEOC), employers do have the legal right to require or mandate the COVID-19 vaccination.
 It's not a new concept – companies have historically been allowed to mandate flu and other vaccines but can make exemptions on a case by case basis.
-But when it comes to choosing between the carrot and the stick, many employers such Kroger, Target and Petco have opted for providing monetary incentives and other perks like time off to get otherwise reluctant employees to get vaccinated which has proven quite effective.
+But when it comes to choosing between the carrot and the stick, many employers such as Kroger, Target and Petco have opted for providing monetary incentives and other perks like time off to get otherwise reluctant employees to get vaccinated.

-That being said, there are companies who are thriving despite the circumstances and can be used as a role model for other businesses.
-For example, Salesforce is making headlines for having one of the most comprehensive return to workplace strategies out there which combines clear policies, a comprehensive roadmap and the use of digital platforms to ease the transition.
+Still, some companies are thriving despite the circumstances.
+For example, Salesforce is making headlines for having one of the most comprehensive returns to workplace strategies out there, combining clear policies, a comprehensive roadmap and the use of digital platforms to ease the transition.
 They’ve even released a step-by-step playbook to help other companies.